Tugcga/S-USD/README.md

 # What can be exported from Softimage

 1. Polygon meshes.
+All non-transform animation of the mesh is backed into vertices positions.
+If during the animation the topology of the mesh is not changed, then only vertex positions stored in different time samples.
+In other case, polygon indexes are also saved for each time sample.
 Each polygon mesh store the following attributes:

 - vertices and polygons